carlosperate/awesome-microbit/README.md

 - [Perfect Projects](https://github.com/dillonbarnes/perfect-projects) - Many projects in one extension.
 This is useful if you prefer using programs than doing the coding or you want inspiration for your own projects.
 - [Bluetooth Mouse](https://github.com/kshoji/pxt-bluetooth-mouse) - MakeCode extension for BLE HID Mouse module for micro:bit.
 - [SmartMatrix](https://github.com/Shorts1999/pxt-smartmatrix) - Easily control LED matrices/displays made from ws2812b/NeoPixel controllable RGB LEDs.
+- [Sonic Pi OSC](https://github.com/RBilsland/pxt-sonicpiosc) - Send OpenSound Control (OSC) messages to Sonic Pi from a micro:bit using an ESP8266.

 ##### 🗿 Node.js and Browser